Initial Release: November 1996

 If you've never played a Tomb Raider game before—or even if you have—I encourage you to check out my TR1 Controls and Gameplay Tips & Strategy pages.
 They include pointers on moving Lara through her environment, conserving health and ammo, using the menu and inventory systems, and much more.

-Tomb Raider Walkthrough
+Tomb Raider Walkthrough/Strategy Guide

 Training Level: Lara's Home

 No walkthrough available.
 The in-game narration explains what to do.
 To access the training level, choose the snapshot from the main menu ring.
 Training Level Map by VGCartography (Used with permission.
 Other maps linked in walkthroughs.)

 Some screenshots courtesy of Katie's Tomb Raider Site.